Home Services Case Studies Blog About Contact Glossary

 A rough leakage calculation works like this: take your average monthly lead volume, apply your theoretical conversion rate (what it should be given your offer and market), compare that to your actual conversion rate, and multiply the gap by your average deal value.

-If you're generating 50 qualified leads a month, your theoretical conversion rate is 20%, your actual rate is 12%, and your average deal value is $15,000 — you're leaking $60,000 a month in recoverable revenue.
+If you're generating 50 qualified leads a month, your theoretical conversion rate is 20%, your actual rate is 12%, and your average deal value is $15,000.
+You're leaking $60,000 a month in recoverable revenue.
 That's $720,000 a year.
 Not from a market problem.
 From a system problem.

 The businesses that calculate this number stop thinking about pipeline leakage as an operational nuisance and start treating it as the strategic priority it actually is.
 Every point of conversion rate improvement is worth more than almost any other investment you could make in growth.